MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

   * "... powered by ..."
 * Include typos, grammatical errors, and unnecessary capitalizations, such as **Users** instead of **users**.
 * Include links to AppSource.
-* Make unverified claims such as best, top, ranked etc. unless accompanied by the source of the claim.
+* Make unverified claims (for example: best, top, ranked), unless accompanied by the source of the claim.
 * Compare your offer with other marketplace offers